 Basic loss per share is computed by dividing the net loss for the period by the weighted average number of common shares outstanding during the period.
-The diluted loss per share reflects the potential dilution of common share equivalents, such as outstanding share options and warrants, in the weighted average number of common shares outstanding during the period.
-For this purpose, it is assumed that proceeds upon the exercise of share options and warrants are used to purchase common shares at the average market price during the period.
-Share options and warrants outstanding as at December 31, 2023 and 2022, are anti-dilutive and, therefore, have not been taken into account in the diluted per share calculations.
+The diluted loss per share reflects the potential dilution of common share equivalents, such as outstanding convertible debentures, share options and warrants, in the weighted average number of common shares outstanding during the period.
+For this purpose, it is assumed that proceeds upon the exercise of convertible debentures, share options and warrants are used to purchase common shares at the average market price during the period.
+Convertible debentures, share options and warrants outstanding as at December 31, 2024 and 2023, are anti-dilutive and, therefore, have not been taken into account in the diluted per share calculations.